2019–20 UC Davis Aggies men's basketball team

 The 2019–20 UC Davis Aggies men's basketball team represented the University of California, Davis in the 2019–20 NCAA Division I men's basketball season.
 The Aggies, led by ninth-year head coach Jim Les, played their home games at The Pavilion in Davis, California as members of the Big West Conference.
-They finished the season 14–18, 8–8 in Big West play to finish in a tie for fourth place.
-They were set to be the No. 5 seed in the Big West tournament.
-However, the Big West tournament was canceled amid the COVID-19 pandemic.
+They finished the season 14–18, 8–8 in Big West play, to finish in a tie for fourth place.
+They were set to be the No. 5 seed in the Big West tournament; however, the tournament was canceled amid the COVID-19 pandemic.

 Previous season

-The Aggies finished the 2018–19 season 11–20 overall, 7–9 in Big West play, finishing in a tie for 6th place.
+The Aggies finished the 2018–19 season 11–20 overall, 7–9 in Big West play, finishing in a tie for sixth place.
 In the Big West tournament, they were defeated by Cal State Fullerton in the quarterfinals.